alfonsoterrones/alfonsoterrones.github.io/_posts/2019-05-14-Mi-segundo-articulo.md

 ---
 layout: post
-title: You're up and running!
+title: You're up and running Java2!
 ---
 ![First Post](/images/javascript1.png "First Post") UEEEEEEEEEEEEEEEEEEEEEEnd other options using the _config.yml file in the root of your repository (shown below).